The NCAA Foreign Tour Rule: One International Trip Every Four Years

 - Summer break

-- May travel periods
+- May travel windows

 - Preseason windows (especially in August)

-What do universities do on these tours?
+What do programs do on these tours?

 - International friendly matches